 6. Ancheer 4 Wheel Ab Exercise Roller

-This ab roller is very stable thanks to its design.
+This ab roller is very stable thanks to its excellent design.

-Instead of one large wheel, you’ll find four small wheels with the handles situated on top.
+Instead of one large wheel, four small wheels form a solid base, with the handles situated on top.
 This allows pressure to be more evenly distributed and the center of gravity lower, and makes the wheel more stable when rolling.